 The DFG Research Training Group “Statistical Modeling in Psychology” (SMiP) offers

-The SMiP group is a transregional collaboration of twelve renowned behavioral researchers from five German universities: University of Mannheim, Albert-Ludwigs-University Freiburg, Ruprecht-Karls-University Heidelberg, University of Koblenz-Landau at Landau, and Eberhard Karls University Tübingen.
+The SMiP group is a transregional collaboration of thirteen renowned behavioral researchers from five German universities: Albert-Ludwigs-University Freiburg, Ruprecht-Karls-University Heidelberg, Rhineland-Palatinate Technical University of Kaiserslautern-Landau at Landau, University of Mannheim, and Eberhard Karls University Tübingen.
 The SMiP group aims to overcome the gap between innovations in statistical modeling and substantive research in psychology.
 Projects in the SMiP group therefore combine research topics from a relevant area of psychology with current advances in statistical methods.

 (1) Examples for statistical modeling in “cognition and social cognition” are models for disentangling encoding, retrieval and judgment processes in memory, or evidence accumulation models of decision making.
-Models are developed to test and revise substantive cognitive and social-cognitive theories (e.g., processing accounts of priming, dual-process theories of attitudes, theories of social memory).
+Models are refined and extended to test and revise substantive cognitive and social-cognitive theories (e.g., processing accounts of priming, dual-process theories of attitudes, theories of social memory).

-(2) Research questions in the area of “motivation and affect” refer to affective experiences and affect regulation, work-related processes (e.g., job stressor perceptions, recovery from work), as well as properties of assessment methods (e.g., ambulatory assessment, assessment of sensitive attributes).
+(2) Research questions in the area of “motivation and affect” refer to affective experiences and affect regulation, work-related processes (e.g., job stressor perceptions, recovery from work), as well as properties of longitudinal and ecological assessment methods (e.g., ambulatory assessment, assessment of sensitive attributes, evaluation of ecological interventions).

-The SMiP program starts in October 2021, and it supports and accelerates work on the PhD projects: The program consists of 6 semesters of courses, skill trainings, and workshops instructed by SMiP researchers and other renowned experts in the respective fields.
-The SMiP group is embedded in an international network of distinguished researchers worldwide and supports visits of PhD candidates to external labs and research groups abroad.
+The SMiP program starts in October 2023, and it supports and accelerates work on the doctoral projects: The program consists of 6 semesters of courses, skill trainings, and workshops instructed by SMiP researchers and other renowned experts in the respective fields.
+The SMiP group is embedded in an international network of distinguished researchers worldwide and supports visits of doctoral candidates to external labs and research groups abroad.
 Participation in the SMiP program further includes funds for conferences and traveling costs, office space, IT equipment, access to laboratory facilities and access to high-speed computers.

-Interested candidates should send the completed SMiP Application Form plus the necessary certificates and documents (see https://www.uni-mannheim.de/smip/application/) to Annette Förster via e-mail to foerster or mail to University of Mannheim, Research Training Group SMiP, B6, 30-32, D-68159 Mannheim, Germany. smip.uni-mannheim.de
+Interested candidates should send the completed SMiP Application Form plus the necessary certificates and documents to Annette Förster via e-mail to foerster or mail to University of Mannheim, Research Training Group SMiP, B6, 30–32, D-68159 Mannheim, Germany. uni-mannheim.de

-The Universities of Freiburg, Heidelberg, Koblenz-Landau, Mannheim, and Tübingen seek to increase the percentage of female scientists.
+The Universities of Freiburg, Heidelberg, Kaiserslautern-Landau, Mannheim, and Tübingen seek to increase the proportion of female scientists.
 Thus, qualified women are especially encouraged to apply.

 Please note that confidentiality violations and unauthorized third party access cannot be ruled out when using email communications that are not encrypted.